laanp/Icarus_Mods_Separated/laanp-Combined_QOL_Readme.md

 ## Known Bugs/Issues/Notes - As of this current release.
-### This mod was designed as a bundled standalone mod that affects a number of files and may not be compatible with other mods - You may have success merging with other mods using IMM, but do not report these issues as a bug unless you have tested this mod on it's own, with no other mods installed!
+### This mod was designed as a bundled standalone mod that affects a number of files and may not be compatible with other mods!
+You may have success merging with other mods using various Mod Managers, but do not report these issues as a bug unless you have tested this mod on it's own, with no other mods installed!
 Refer to [laanp Mod Compatibility Matrix](https://github.com/laanp/Icarus_Mods_Separated?tab=readme-ov-file#laanp_mod_compatibility_matrixpdf) for a x-ref of laanp mods that can be used together in the game.

 ### "Pete's Mining Kit"